 Scholars who are engaged in collaborative work may apply in teams of two or three as faculty fellows.
 Those applying as part of a team may include the same general project description in their individual applications, but each must also include at minimum a paragraph describing precisely what her or his contribution to the final project will be.
 Applications from faculty applying in teams will be evaluated on individual merit as well as part of the group.

 The Institute covers half of the fellow’s B-base salary and fringe for the semester in residence, up to a maximum of $35,000.
 (This will cover half of a semester’s salary and fringe of faculty whose B-base salary is below $104,800; the home college is responsible for the fellow’s remaining salary and fringe.)
 Fellowships are intended to give the faculty member time to work on research and creative work, therefore faculty members may not teach (regular or overload) during their fellowship semester.
 Residential fellowships are not leaves; fellows may still have non-teaching responsibilities in their home departments.
-IAS Advisory Board members and faculty who had IAS residential fellowships in 2017-18 or later are not eligible.
+IAS Advisory Board members and faculty who had IAS residential fellowships in 2018-19 or later are not eligible.
 All other University of Minnesota regular faculty from the five system campuses are eligible.
 Fellowships are open to faculty at all ranks; we encourage applications from assistant and associate professors.
-Fellows from the Crookston, Duluth, Morris, and Rochester campuses will be reimbursed up to $10,000 for relocation expenses during the fellowship semester.
+Fellows from the Crookston, Duluth, Morris, and Rochester campuses will receive $10,000 for relocation expenses during the fellowship semester.

 We strongly encourage applicants to discuss with their department chair/head, in advance of applying, the implications of a semester’s teaching leave.
 All applications are subject to departmental and collegiate approval for this leave.